andreamerello/pic-revenge/README.md

 The jumper purpose is to eventually disable the resistors if I want to switch back to 5V signals.

+In my programmer I used a 7812 regulator to obtain the 13V supply from an external supply, and a 7805 to obtain the +5V from the +13V rail.

+In order to make the 7812 to ouput about 13V I put a couple of diodes in series to its GND pin.
+The external power supply is something around 18V.

+I have also two leds on the front panel (they are not visible in the pictures) to monitor the VCC (+5V) and VPP (+13V) states.

 Finally I build a simple cable to connect the RPi GPIOs to the DB-25 connector of my old parallel programmer.